 Pinal Citizens on Patrol volunteers patrol their communities in unincorporated areas throughout Pinal County.
 Pinal COP's main focus is to provide a visual deterrent to crime by patrolling and reporting potential problems and suspicious behavior or activities to the Pinal County Sheriff's Office.
 Volunteers may be requested to provide traffic control for special events and assist the Sheriff's Office in other areas .
 COP Volunteers are not empowered to stop vehicles, issue citations or to carry weapons.

-Volunteers with the COP Program must reside in an unincorporated area of Pinal County, be at least 21 years of age, possess a valid Arizona driver's license and pass a background investigation including but not limited to Wants and Warrants, Criminal History and Driving Record Check.
+Volunteers with the COP Program must reside within 50 miles of Pinal County, be at least 21 years of age, possess a valid driver's license and pass a background investigation including but not limited to Wants and Warrants, Criminal History and Driving Record Check.
 Volunteers are required to successfully complete the PCSO COP Academy which includes classroom training, tactical driver training, First Aid/CPR certification and traffic control.

 If you are interested in making a difference in your community by being proactive and part of the solution, visit the "How to Apply" section of our website for instructions.
-If you have additional questions or concerns, please contact our Program Director, at 480 982 2241 for further information.
+If you have additional questions or concerns, please contact the Citizens On Patrol Captain, at 480-221-1672 for further information.